Alton Wayne Roberts: Assault of Laurens Pierce

 Roberts gained national recognition on January 27, 1965, for getting into a fight with CBS cameraman Laurens Pierce outside the federal courthouse in Meridian where he was on trial at the time.
 Roberts had grabbed Pierce's camera as he was taking pictures of him, which escalated when Roberts punched Pierce during the struggle.
 Jack Thornell took photos of Roberts beating up the reporter, with the incident becoming widely circulated in the U.S. press the next day.
 In 1968, Roberts filed a diversity suit against Pierce, alleging that he had been the one to initiate the altercation, which ultimately did not go to court.

 Aftermath

-According to People, Roberts was running a "seedy after-hours bar" in 1989.
+According to People, Roberts was running an "after-hours bar" in 1989.
 The bar was located on Virginia Drive in Meridian, Mississippi.

 He died on September 11, 1999.